Spring Term Schedule

 |

 How does one design programs and ascertain their efficiency?
 Greedy algorithms, dynamic programming, divide-and-conquer techniques, string processing, graph algorithms, mathematical algorithms.
 Introduction to NP-completeness and linear programming.
 Students taking this course at the 400 level may be required to complete additional tests, readings or assignments.
 Prerequisites: (CSC 172 and MATH 150) or MATH172.
-Students MUST register for the recitation when registering for this course.

 |